 Conclusion

 Now that you're equipped with this knowledge, take action!
-Schedule a meeting with your school counselor to review your progress and create a personalized plan for graduation.
+Now, schedule a meeting with your school counselor to review your progress and create a personalized plan for graduation.
 Explore different course options, and don't hesitate to ask questions.
 Your high school diploma is within reach, and with the right preparation and guidance, you can confidently step into the next chapter of your life.